Ballintoy

-Ballintoy (from Irish Baile an Tuaigh 'the northern townland') is a small village, townland (of 274 acres) and civil parish in County Antrim, Northern Ireland.
+Ballintoy (from Irish Baile an Tuaigh 'the northern townland') is a small village, townland (of 274 acre) and civil parish in County Antrim, Northern Ireland.
 It is alongside the B15 coast road, 28 km north-east of Coleraine, 8 km west of Ballycastle and between it and Bushmills.
 It is in the historic barony of Cary.
 The village lies about one kilometre from Ballintoy Harbour, a small fishing harbour at the end of a very small, narrow, steep road down Knocksaughey hill which passes by the entrance to Larrybane and Carrick-a-Rede Rope Bridge.
 The harbour is host to a dawn service on Easter Sunday each year.

 Amenities

 Ballintoy's population was recorded at 140 people in the 2021 census.

 The village has commercial and social facilities including tourist accommodation, restaurants, several small shops, and two churches.
 The distinctive white Ballintoy Parish Church sits on the hill above the harbour.
 The village was originally built around a single street separating the inland pastures from the strip fields running towards the sea.
 Two of the village's oldest hotels and pubs, the Carrick-A-Rede Hotel and the Fullerton Arms, still stand on this street.
 The village is in the area covered by Causeway Coast and Glens Borough Council.

 In 2011, some residents objected to the erection of bilingual street signs in English and Irish in a petition sent to Moyle District Council after an application was requested for an English/Irish sign at Harbour Road opposite the local Church of Ireland church.